R3Conclave/conclave-core-sdk/docs/docs/known-issues.md

    on disk repositories.
 1. On Windows and macOS, serialization and reflection configuration files configured as described on [enclave configuration](enclave-configuration.md) must use non-relative paths.
-Additionally, on Windows, the paths must use forwardslashes rather than Windows standard backslashes.
+Additionally, on Windows, the paths must use forward slashes rather than Windows standard backslashes.
+1. Conclave works *only* in [mock mode](enclave-modes.md#mock-mode) on [new Mac computers with Apple silicon](https://support.apple.com/en-in/HT211814) due to the reliance on x64 binaries.